The best writing advice for any new writer is always about getting the basics right and learning how to write well.

-For all forms of writing, you should stay in the active voice.
+For all forms of writing, you should always try to change passive to active voice.

 2. Know your point of view

-You need to choose the right point of view for any form of writing.
+You need to choose the right point of view for any type of writing.

 You need to decide on your point of view before you write your first word.
 Otherwise, your writing will be aimless.